mlindgren/blog-archive/source/projects/orts/index.markdown

 advantages the user could hope to give himself.
 A more likely scenario is that an unwitting user could accidentally modify the pointers and cause the application to crash.)

-$ In the interest of rapid development, my goal was to provide as few ORTS functions to the Lua VM as possible, and to write all of the user interface code in Lua.
-I was largely successful in this endeavor, and in a few cases I managed to take advantage of some of Tim Furtak's existing UI scripting functions.
+In the interest of rapid development, my goal was to provide as few ORTS functions to the Lua VM as possible, and to write all of the user interface code in Lua.
+I was largely successful in this endeavor, and in a few cases I managed to take advantage of some of ORTS' existing UI scripting functions.

-$ One of the most challenging aspects of exposing ORTS functionality and game information to Lua came in the form of making my scripting system interact with Tim's existing system.
+One of the most challenging aspects of exposing ORTS functionality and game information to Lua came in the form of making my scripting system interact with the existing scripting system.
 In ORTS, game rules and unit attributes are defined in scripts.
-Thus, for my Lua scripts to be able to access game state, I had to figure out how to call the relevant functions which were designed for T im's scripting system.
+Thus, for my Lua scripts to be able to access game state, I had to figure out how to call the relevant functions which were designed for the original scripting system.

-$ For some aspects of development this proved to be a minor inconvenience, whereas for others it became a major stumbling block.
-For instance, Tim's scripting system is by necessity tightly integrated with the "action" system for in game units.
+For some aspects of development this proved to be a minor inconvenience, whereas for others it became a major stumbling block.
+For instance, the original scripting system is by necessity tightly integrated with the "action" system for in game units.
 Each unit defines its actions and the buttons corresponding to those actions entirely in scripts.
-The complex manner in which these actions are defined and organized meant that I had to fall back on the existing UI for actions and action buttons.
+The complex manner in which these actions are defined and organized meant that I had to fall back on the existing UI for actions and action buttons, as I did not have time to reverse engineer all of the existing scripts and rewrite them in Lua.

-$ Needless to say, integrating the two scripting systems was a complicated process and resulted in some less-than-optimal code.
-If one were to pursue the idea of using Lua scripting in ORTS, ideally Tim's system would be replaced and all gameplay information would be defined in Lua scripts.
+Needless to say, integrating the two scripting systems was a complicated process and resulted in some less-than-optimal code.
+If one were to pursue the idea of using Lua scripting in ORTS, ideally the original scripting system would be replaced and all gameplay information would be defined in Lua scripts.
 Naturally, that would make it much easier for the user interface to interact with game state.
-That said, replacing Tim's scripting system entirely with Lua would probably be tantamount to a complete rewrite.
-Perhaps it's something to consider for ORTS 2.
+That said, replacing the original scripting system entirely with Lua would probably be tantamount to a complete rewrite, given how the tight integration between the scripting system and other game systems.
+This could be a potential consideration for the next major iteration of the ORTS project.

-Step Three: Notify Lua of Game Events
+### Step Three: Notify Lua of Game Events

 $ This step was relatively simple.
 Calling Lua code from C/C++ is a simple matter of using the Lua API to find the "index" of the relevant Lua function, pushing the arguments onto the stack, and then executing the function.
 Thus, I